Tuesday, 24 June 2014

 Between the years 1780 and 1792 François Dumont established his reputation as the most sought-after French miniaturist.
 He painted portraits of the Queen from about 1777 onwards and, after a period of study in Romein 1786, became official Court miniaturist following death of Ignazio Pio Vittoriano Campana.
 In 1788 he was received into the Royal Academy of Painting and Sculpture and from 1789 exhibited regularly in the Paris Salon.
 In 1790 the King granted him an atelier-apartment located in the Galleries of Louvre which had become vacant after the death of the engraver Charles Nicolas Cochin.

-A catalogue raisonnée of Dumont's work, compiled by Southeby's expert Bodo Hofsetter, was published in 2008; without this Dumont's miniatures of Marie-Antoinette, many of which are now in private hands, are difficult to trace.
+A catalogue raisonnée of Dumont's work, compiled by Southeby's expert Bodo Hofsetter, was published in 2008; without access to this work, Dumont's miniatures of Marie-Antoinette, many of which are now in private hands, are difficult to trace.
 Here are a few of the better documented examples from late in Marie-Antoinette's life.

 1. Olivier Blanc mentions two similar portraits, one "in a pink dress from 1787" and one "in a pink dress with a white fichu and black ruff from 1789", the latter "painted shortly after the death of the dauphin and sent in 1792 to the comtesse d’Esterhazy, nee d’Hallwyl".
 I am not sure I can identify either of these from the internet.
 The Louvre has this Marie-Antoinette in pink which, however, from the inscription on the back, dates from 1784: